White Paper

 - EDAMAME Posture: CLI and host control surface for runners, servers, and agent hosts

-- Integration packages: Cursor, Claude Code, and OpenClaw as named runtime surfaces
+- Integration packages: Cursor, Claude Desktop, Claude Code, Codex, and OpenClaw as named runtime surfaces

-- Divergence engine: compares declared intent with process, network, and posture telemetry
+- Divergence engine: joins captured coding-agent intent with process, filesystem, network, and posture telemetry on the host

-This is not a second interface bolted onto the SDLC.
-It is a way to bring runtime verification into places where developers and agents already work.
+This is not another interface bolted onto the SDLC.
+It is a way to bring runtime verification and attack detection into places where developers and agents already work.
+MCP remains a separate path for the narrow case where an agent needs to read EDAMAME core security signals inside its own workflow.

 Scenario 1: Hidden Instruction or Prompt Injection